iskyzh/sjtu-class-table-generator/README.md

 # SJTU Class Importer

+**UPDATE: This script has been integrated to [course-plus](https://github.com/SJTU-Plus/course-plus).**
+Please use the newly-designed app to generate ICS file!

 This is a semi-automated program for automatically export class table into calendar events.

 This script requires you to grab data yourself.